Phase I Study of Fractionated Stereotactic Radiation Therapy

 Phase I TITE-CREM Dose Escalation Study of Fractionated Stereotactic Radiation Therapy (FSRT) in Unresected Brain Metastases

 There is a lack of prospective trial data and consensus guidelines describing the use of Fractionated Stereotactic Radiation Therapy (FSRT) in the treatment of brain metastases.
 There has been no prospective dose escalation study performed to date to determine the maximum tolerated dose (MTD) in patients treated with FSRT.
 Prescription doses in the series described above ranged from 18 Gy to 42 Gy, delivered in 3 to 12 fractions.
 The results of this study will be used to plan future Phase II/III studies to determine the efficacy of different dose fractionation schedules of FSRT.
-We thus propose a phase I study to determine the feasibility and safety of FSRT in patients with brain metastases.
+The investigator team thus proposes a Phase I study to determine the feasibility and safety of FSRT in patients with brain metastases.

 Study Overview